bbauska/meta-react-basics/README.md

 #### **Parent-child data flow**

 In React, data flow is a one-way street.
-Sometimes it&apos;s said that the data flow is unidirectional.
+Sometimes it's said that the data flow is unidirectional.
 Put differently, the data in React flows from a parent component to a child component.
 The data flow starts at the root and can flow to multiple levels of nesting, from the root